Monday, January 5, 2026

 How does the FOS apply interest to compensation awards?

-What’s a time-weighted average rate of interest?
+What is a time-weighted average rate of interest in complaints?

 Fast, fair and consistent resolutions also help reduce reputational and financial risks, and create opportunities to rebuild trust.